Schinzel Hypothesis on average and rational points: Introduction

 In this paper we apply our analytic results to rational points on varieties in families, where the parameter space is the space of coefficients of generic polynomials of fixed degrees.
 Among many potential applications we choose to consider generalised Ch\^atelet varieties (\ref{norm-eq}) and diagonal conic bundles (\ref{cb}).
 Using Theorem \ref{cor:almostal} we obtain a weaker version of the Hasse principle for equations

 where $K$ is a fixed cyclic extension of $\Q$ and ${\rm N}_{K/\Q}(\z)$ is the associated norm form, for 100\% of Bouniakowsky polynomials $P(t)$ of given degree, see Theorem \ref{thm1}.
 (See also Theorem \ref{thm2} for the case when $P(t)$ is a product of generic Bouniakowsky polynomials.)
-We deduce
+It implies

 \begin{theorem} Let $d$ be a positive integer.
-For a positive proportion of polynomials $P(t)\in\Z[t]$ of degree $d$ ordered by height, the affine variety given by {\rm (\ref{norm-eq})} has a $\Q$-point. \end{theorem} Explicit estimates for the proportion are given in Section~\ref{s:newapp}.
-If $K$ is a totally imaginary abelian extension of $\Q$ of class number 1, then the same statement holds, with an easy proof.
+For a positive proportion of polynomials $P(t)\in\Z[t]$ of degree $d$ ordered by height, the affine variety given by {\rm (\ref{norm-eq})} has a $\Q$-point. \end{theorem} Explicit estimates in the case $K=\Q(\sqrt{-1})$ are given in Section~\ref{s:newapp}.
+If $K$ is a totally imaginary abelian extension of $\Q$ of class number 1, then the same statement holds, with the following easy proof.
 By the Kronecker--Weber theorem we have $K\subset\Q(\zeta_M)$ for some $M\geq 1$.
 Hence all primes in the arithmetic progression $1\bmod M$ split in $K$.
 Theorem \ref{cor:almostal} implies that a random Bouniakowsky polynomial of degree $d$ congruent to the constant polynomial $1$ modulo $M$ represents a prime.
 This prime $p$ is the norm of a principal integral ideal $(x)\subset K$.
 Since $K$ is totally imaginary, we have $p={\rm N}_{K/\Q}(x)$.
 (See Theorem \ref{easy} for a more general statement.)
 Here, at the expense of the condition on the class number of $K$, we do not require $K$ to be cyclic over $\Q$ and we find an integral (and not just rational) solution of (\ref{norm-eq}).

 A stronger version of Theorem \ref{cor:almostal}, where we require primes represented by polynomials to satisfy additional conditions in terms of quadratic residues, allows us to incorporate into our technique an estimate for certain character sums due to Heath-Brown \cite[Cor.~4]{MR1347489}.
-This leads to the following result (see Corollary \ref{cor1} of Theorem \ref{thm3}).
+This leads to the following result, proved in \S \ref{ppp} as a consequence of Theorem \ref{thm3}.